apptainer/apptainer-userdocs/security_options.rst

 Another scenario which is atypical of shared resource environments, but useful in cloud-native architectures is dropping capabilities when spawning containers as the root user to help minimize attack surfaces.
-With a default installation of {Singularity}, containers created by the root user will maintain all capabilities.
+With a default installation of {Project}, containers created by the root user will maintain all capabilities.
 This behavior is configurable if desired.
 Check out the `capability configuration
 <{admindocs}/configfiles.html#capability.json>`_